bekirakkoc1-ux/OOP-Final-Project/README.md

 1. Right-click on the "tests" package.
 2. Select "Run As > JUnit Test".
 3. Check the results bar (Green indicates success).

+## Known Issues
+* Input validation is basic.
+Entering text instead of numbers might crash the app.